Click on an elected official's photo to view their profile and contact information.

 Munster Police officers and fire fighters stand together during a recent year's Cops & Kids holiday shopping event at Target in Munster

 Each December, Munster Police officers, aided by Munster Firefighters and Volunteers in Police Service (VIPS), take children in need shopping for toys and clothing with funds donated by local residents, businesses, and community organizations.
-Since 2005, we have been able to assist many area children shopping thanks to the generosity of others.
+Since 2005, we have been able to assist hundreds of area children shopping thanks to the generosity of others.

 Our Dog Walker Watch Program, founded in 2019, trains residents who walk their dogs on what to look out for and how to report suspicious activity effectively.
 The program is an extension of our Neighborhood Crime Watch Program.

+Our COP Unit also provides safety talks, car seat assistance, station tours and more.
 Our community policing programs have served as a model for a number of other agencies and several have been nationally recognized for their organization and community involvement.

 A packed room is provided with a presentation on Active Shooter Awareness & Prevention